 The second manner in which yes-saying might occur is in the confrontation with struggle.
 Psychedelics can present us with moments, sometimes prolonged stages, of mental discomfort and distress.
-It is normal and habitual to reject these feelings through resistance and wish to abolish them.
+It is normal and habitual to reject these feelings through resistance and the wish to abolish them.
 Common psychedelic wisdom states that resistance is likely to just keep that mental suffering going, or worsen it.

-A Nietzschean approach to difficult psychedelic experiences, however, involves saying yes to them: this means approving, accepting, and even thanking what is happening.
+A Nietzschean approach to difficult psychedelic experiences, however, involves saying yes to them: this means accepting, approving, and even thanking what is happening.
 When affirmed, difficult experiences become zestful; they can enliven us, viscerally unlocking a reserve of energy and joy.
 In thinking about the Nietzschean affirmation of life and its application to psychedelics, I was reminded of Rumi’s brilliant poem, The Guest House:

 This being human is a guest house.